-- The topics studied in the course: - Defining digital firm's activities, - Literature background from Supply Chain to the Digital Supply Chain, - The concept of virtual value creation, - The drivers of Digital Supply Chain, - Comparison between Digital and Traditional Supply Chain, - The transformation of the Traditional Supply Chain into Digital, - The digital marketing.
-Definition and its components, - Advantages of the Digital Marketing and Differences between Traditional and Digital Marketing, - The Customer Relationship Management (CRM), - CRM types, components and process,

-• Advantages of CRM.
+- Defining digital firm's activities, - Literature background from Supply Chain to the Digital Supply Chain, - The concept of virtual value creation, - The drivers of Digital Supply Chain, - Comparison between Digital and Traditional Supply Chain, - The transformation of the Traditional Supply Chain into Digital, - The digital marketing.
+Definition and its components, - Advantages of the Digital Marketing and Differences between Traditional and Digital Marketing, - The Customer Relationship Management (CRM), - CRM types, components and process, - Advantages of CRM.